zhongzhou1/dPantherAzureTranslate/README.md

 To get a local copy up and running follow these simple steps.
 1. Creat an Azure Speech Resource to get your subscription key and region.
 2. Creat an Azure Translator Text API to get subscription key.
-2. Open Visual Studio 2019, install Speech SDK, Newtonsoft.Json and RestSharp to run this project.
+3. Open Visual Studio 2019, install Speech SDK, Newtonsoft.Json and RestSharp to run speechfinaltest of this project.
+4. Open PyCharm, install youtube_dl and pafy to run DownloadMusicTracks of this project.

 ### Prerequisites

 1. Creat an Azure Speech Resource to get your subscription key and region.
 2. Download Visual Studio 2019.
-3. Colne this project and choose Debug to get new with x64 active solution platform.
+3. Colne this project and choose Debug to get new with x64 active solution platform to run .
+4. Dowmload PyCharm.
 ### Installation

 #### Visual Studio 2019